 When I think of a farm Zac Branca; Fayerweather Street School Words that come to mind are Food, Hay, A campfire, Nature, Sunshine, Soil, Animals, Hard work, And most of all, Fun.
-I imagine the smell of l imagine the smell of dirt, cows, grass, And the kitchen.
+I imagine the smell of dirt, cows, grass, And the kitchen.
 I imagine seeing the barn, animals, and most of all, the endless amount of trees and Plants.
 I imagine the sound of birds, animals telling the world about their lives.